ArinaAnderson/window-width-tracker/README.md

 In this case, useEffect runs once because the second argument passed to useEffect is an empty arrow.

-In this example React hook useEffect is used to set up window innerWidth tracker.
+In this example React hook useEffect is used to provide the data for the window innerWidth tracker.
-It shows that we need to run
+We need to run it (and only one time after the component was mounted) to register listener for window's resizing.

 By toggling off the Window Width Tracker, we let React know that the life cycle of WindowWidthTracker component came to the end and it needs to be removed from the DOM.
 But the listener to watch window's resize does not go away.
 For that reason, we need to remove that listener too.
 We do it by providing a clean up function in useEffect (our effect which we passed to useEffect returns a function, which is the clean up function to remove listener to watch for window's resize).